Math 55003

 Nov.
 27–29Thanksgiving break (no class)

-Date TBA Complete the online course evaluation on or before the due date.
-If at least 80% of the class completes the course evaluation before the deadline, (or if the registrar cancels course evaluations in the event of low attendance), I will drop your 2 lowest homework scores; otherwise, I will drop your 1 lowest homework score.
+Nov.
+21–Dec.
+6 Complete the online course evaluation on or before the due date.
+Because at least 75% of the class completed the course evaluation before the deadline, I will drop your 2 lowest homework scores.

 Wednesday, Dec.
 4Penultimate day of class